"Safety Country"? "Hand Phone"? "Fighting"? — Unusual Phrases Our Students Use and Why

 Loanwords are words that were borrowed from other languages.
 For example, the word for “cheese” in Japanese is chī-zu and the word for “computer” is kon-pyū-tā.
 As you can imagine, having “cheese” and “computer” in their vocabulary helps Japanese students learn English.

-So let’s talk about the different types of loanwords, how they affect learners from Japan, South Korea, and Taiwan (home to many of our students), and how we should point them out!
+So let’s talk about the different types of loanwords, how they affect learners from Japan, South Korea and Taiwan (home to many of our students), and how we should point them out!

-1. Loanwords that Changed in Meaning
+Loanwords That Changed in Meaning

-If you’ve ever heard a Taiwanese student say, “Oh I’m so high!” you’re witnessing a loanword that gained a new meaning.
+If you’ve ever heard a Taiwanese student say, “I’m so high!” you’re witnessing a loanword that gained a new meaning.
 Your student isn’t saying, “I’m high on drugs.”
 They simply mean that they’re excited.

 Some words have changed so much that they've become unrecognizable.
 For example, you might have heard a Japanese person say “revenge” when they mean “try again.”
 Your student might say, “I’m going to revenge my driving exam,” meaning, “I’m going to give it another try!”